Last updated: 21 June 2026

 -

-you expressly agree to another lawful method; or
+the customer expressly agrees to another method; or

 -